Day 1: Phnom Penh to Battambang

 Day 7: Further Temples outside Siem Reap

-First we will go to Mount Kulen, where there are waterfalls and temples.
-There is an extra fee of $20 per person for this temple and we need to be there before 11 am because there is a one-way road up that becomes crowded later.
-After that, we will continue on to a hike to Kbal Spean, which is a small stream with linga carved into the riverbed, along with other carvings in the river rock.
-We will have lunch in the forest near the river.
+Leaving from the hotel after breakfast and driving to Phnom Kulen (Kulen Mountain) where is the greatest waterfall and big Buddha in the top of the mountain.
+There is an extra fee of $20 per person for Kulen Mountain and 1000 Linkas.
+We need to be there before 11 am because there is a one-way road up that becomes crowded later.
+After that, we will continue on to a hike to Kbal Spean, which is a small stream with Linga carved into the riverbed, along with other carvings in the river rock.
+We will have lunch at the local restaurant near the temple.
 We will visit Banteay Srei, the famous pink temple.

 Private Package Tour